hpc-maths/samurai/docs/source/tutorial/graduation_case_3.rst

 This `cell` parameter is of type :cpp:class:`samurai::Cell`.
 We use the method :cpp:func:`corner` to recover the bottom left point of each cell.

-We have tagged the cells and we can now re-create a new mesh from the `tag` field by creating four new cells if the correspoding value is `true`.
+We have tagged the cells and we can now re-create a new mesh from the `tag` field by creating four new cells if the corresponding value is `true`.
 We use :cpp:class:`samurai::CellList` to add new intervals efficiently.

 .. code-block: c++